Offspring

-In biology, offspring are the young creation of living organisms, produced either by a single organism or, in the case of sexual reproduction, two organisms.
-Collective offspring may be known as a brood or progeny in a more general way.
-This can refer to a set of simultaneous offspring, such as the chicks hatched from one clutch of eggs, or to all the offspring, as with the honeybee.
+In biology, offspring are the young creation of living organisms, produced either by sexual or asexual reproduction.
+Collective offspring may be known as a brood or progeny.
+This can refer to a set of simultaneous offspring, such as the chicks hatched from one clutch of eggs, or to all offspring produced over time, as with the honeybee.
+Offspring can occur after mating, artificial insemination, or as a result of cloning.

-Human offspring (descendants) are referred to as children (without reference to age, thus one can refer to a parent's "minor children" or "adult children" or "infant children" or "teenage children" depending on their age); male children are sons and female children are daughters (see kinship).
-Offspring can occur after mating or after artificial insemination.
+Human offspring (descendants) are referred to as children; male children are sons and female children are daughters (see Kinship).